open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 - images of the app and/or code examples
 - tech and tools used in the project
 - link to the contributing guide
-- link to the code of conduct
+- link to the Code of Conduct
 - link to the open source license
 - link to community Discord, Slack group or GitHub discussions